FixTweet/FxTwitter/README.md

 ## Things to tackle in the future

-- Reliable multi-image in Telegram
-- Fix guest token caching
+- Improved support for multi-image with large height differences
-- Discord bot?
+- Discord bot

 ## Bugs or issues?